Prevention

 Entrants must be students currently enrolled in Alexandria City Public Schools.

 There are three contest categories: elementary, middle, and high school.
+Note: All posters must be submitted by NOVEMBER 16, 2025.

-If the poster is crafted and handmade, you can either take a picture of it and upload the image using this form, or mail the physical poster to the provided address.
+If the poster is crafted and handmade, you can either take a picture of it and upload the image using this form or mail the physical poster to the provided address.

 Red Ribbon Week Proclamation